Pain in advanced dementia

 Other ways to tackle pain, without medication

-Gentle exercises to relieve stiff joints (seek advice from a physiotherapist on the best and safest techniques to use) and massage to relieve tight muscles can help (but again seek advice first from a massage therapist).
+Gentle exercises to relieve stiff joints and massage to relive tight muscles can help, but seek advise from a physiotherapist on the best and safest techniques to use.

-Some people benefit from using heat pads, although be careful that they do not irritate, are too hot or used for too long.
+Some people benefit from using heat pads.
+However, be careful that they do not irritate, are too hot or used for too long.

 Help position the person so that they are comfortable in bed or in a chair.
 Use an air mattress and air cushions to relieve pressure.